Clark Fork River

-Some Missoula fly fishing guides think the lower Clark Fork is in its prime in the fall.
+Some Missoula guides believe prime time for fly fishing the Clark Fork River is in the fall.
 The longer, slower pools with their eddies and seams get the trout to pod up and eat.
 It’s not surprising to come across 40-50 fish rising in one area, taking Blue Winged Olives or Mahoganies.
 It’s an awe-inspiring sight, and even seasoned anglers get that quick thrill of, “Here it is!”.
 It can be tricky, but from a boat these fish are accessible, and once you find the spot to cast from, the game can be ON!
 As the fall hatches wane, like every other river in Missoula, the Clark Fork goes to nymph/streamer mode until spring hits again.

-You can see there’s not as much about the middle and upper Clark Fork River fly fishing in the last 4 paragraphs.
+You can see there’s not much about fly fishing the Clark Fork River in the upper and middle sections in the last 4 paragraphs.
 That’s because the lower Clark Fork is a completely different animal from all our local rivers.
 It’s size, flow and composition make it a story unto its own.
 The middle and upper Clark Fork will fish much like the Bitterroot River and Blackfoot Rivers throughout the season.
 With less volume, these sections are more subject to summer heat, but will clear sooner after runoff.
 Spring fishing comes to the upper Clark Fork as it comes to the rest of Montana.
 It’s the lower Clark Fork that needs the added explanation, as it behaves like no other river in the area.

 An angler could spend an entire season exploring the length of the Clark Fork River, and still not experience all it has to offer.
 From the meandering meadow headwaters to the massive watershed moving into Idaho, the Clark Fork truly has something for every fly fisherman.
 And as you wade or float this western Montana river, think about how tough Mother Nature really is.
 After all we’ve done to the Clark Fork, she’s still fighting tooth and nail, keeping trout the length of that river.
 And remember the long, long list of dedicated conservationists who saw this river struggling and made it their goal to deliver the Clark Fork River to our children in better shape than we found it.
 Not only is it a great trout fishery, it’s a testament to dedicated conservation and the power of nature.
 Think about that as you land yet another Clark Fork trout.